 - Make a calming cup of tea from the lavender flowers - just add hot water and let seep for 5 minutes.
 Add some lavender to your body lotion or massage oil for a calming healing experience.

 - Add a few drops of lavender to some witch hazel and cleanse your face with it.
-Add a few drops to some white vinegar and baking soda and clean with it.
+Add a few drops of some white vinegar and baking soda and clean with it.

 - Diffuse some in the air by placing a few drops in boiling water.

-- Add a few drops on a cotton cloth in your dryer.
+- Add a few drops on a cotton cloth to your dryer.

 Lavender Oil and Your Spiritual Work

 Lavender oil provides spiritual healing.
 The gentleness of lavender encourages compassion while helping to soothe deep sadness.
-Lavender conjures feelings of balance and emotional well being.
+Lavender conjures feelings of balance and emotional well-being.
 The many healing traits that lavender oil provides can also have a healing effect on your spirit.
 Lavender oil encourages feelings of tranquility and peace.
-It allows for you to remain calm during times of stress.
+It allows you to remain calm during times of stress.